 In most cases, you will need to provide at least four pieces of evidence in original form, or as a certified copy.
 Importantly, these must be supplied within five days of the initial application.
 Failure to submit all required documents may result in an application being delayed or rejected and further costs being incurred.

 You will also need to present information concerning your business activities in the UK, the number of existing employees and details of how your organisation intends to comply with the licence requirements.

-In addition to the company information, you will be required to present a business case to UKVI illustrating why you are seeking to secure a sponsor licence.
+In addition to the company information, you will be required to present a robust business case to UKVI illustrating why you are seeking to secure a sponsor licence.
 It is always recommended that you provide evidence to support your business case.

 You will need to include details of your company, the sector you occupy and why you need to apply for a sponsor licence.

 It is critical to your application that you present a compelling case, and cover areas which will support the genuine nature of your application.

 Importantly, decisions about sponsor licence applications and the criteria used to assess them are not black and white.
 There is a strong element of subjectivity applied to your case using the ‘genuineness test’.

 Under the genuineness test, UKVI will look at the role(s) you are looking to recruit foreign nationals for, and how these roles fit with your organisation as a whole.